 Duathlon Training Plans, Triathlon Training programs and 5k running plans aggregated from all over the net.

-These are mostly other people’s plans shown below, I’ve added quick comments against some of them as the quality and detail varies somewhat as does the athletic level to which they are appropriate.
+These are mostly other people’s training plans shown below with their source, I’ve added quick comments against some of them as the quality and detail varies somewhat as does the athletic level to which they are appropriate.

 If you want a personalised plan drop me a line: https://the5krunner.com/personalised-coaching/.
-The benefits of a personalised plan, which will be precisely tailored to your circumstances, will include: appropriate to National Age Group Qualification (triathlon/duathlon); appropriate to common 5k goals sub21/sub20/sub19; precisely tailored sessions for your current state of fitness; monitoring of performance and fatigue; weekly changes and re-setting; the ability to get quick answers to questions.
+The benefits of a personalised plan, which will be precisely tailored to your circumstances, will be: appropriate to National Age Group Qualification (triathlon/duathlon); appropriate to common 5k goals sub21/sub20/sub19; precisely tailored sessions for your current state of fitness; regularly monitoring your performance and fatigue; assessing weekly changes and re-setting workouts; able to allow you to get quick answers to questions.

 Example: Duathlon training week.